computerlegs/portfolio/readme.md

 The website is intended to show my talent, abilities and coding experience.

-The website ashowcases my projects and industry activity in blog format.
+The website showcases my projects and industry activity in blog format.

 The website intends to demonstrate responsible and tasteful use of colours, design, and html/css componants that are creative, clean, easy to navigate or read read and consistent between pages.